enijar/use-model-validation/README.md

 R.add("barcode", (message = "Invalid barcode") => {
   return (normal) => ({
-    // utils.length makes this rule pass until there is a value, so that R.required may be optional
+    // utils.length makes this rule optional so it can be used with R.required
     pass: !utils.length(normal, [1])
       ? true
       : /^123456\d{8}$/.test(normal.value),